Guide

 Introduction to Zuora

-Zuora is a leading cloud-based software company that specializes in subscription billing, revenue, and finance solutions.
-It caters to businesses transitioning to subscription-based models, offering a robust platform to manage recurring billing, payment processing, and automated subscription services.
+Zuora is a cloud-based platform specializing in subscription billing, revenue, and finance solutions.
+It enables businesses to manage recurring billing, payment processing, and automated subscription services throughout the customer lifecycle.

 Introduction to Salesforce